alexandershov/goslow/README.md

 Second, your boss needs to sign a waiver that she's okay with you contributing to goslow.

 Just kidding.

-Create pull requests, open issues, send emails with patches/tarballs/links-to-pastebin to [codumentary.com@gmail.com](mailto:codumentary.com@gmail.com) Whatever makes you happy.
+Create pull requests, open issues, send emails with patches/tarballs/links-to-pastebin to [codumentary.com@gmail.com](mailto:codumentary.com@gmail.com).
+Whatever makes you happy.
 Any form of contribution is welcome.

-## Get in touch:
-Got a question or an idea?
-I'd love to hear from you: [codumentary.com@gmail.com](mailto:codumentary.com@gmail.com)

 ## License
 MIT